ToF-/RentForth/Story.md

 How do we encode the actions into ordered keys?
 We know that for any order with start time t, duration d and price p, there should be

-* a plan-rent action at time t, with 2 parameters t+d and p ready to be used by `PLAN-RENT`
+* a plan-rent action at time t, with 2 parameters t+d and p ready to be used by `RENT-AIRPLANE`
 * an update-profit action at time t+d, with no parameter needed because `UPDATE-PROFIT` will use t+d

 So we need to create a *compound key* with the values t, t+d, p (for a plan-rent action) or the values t+d,t+d,0 (for an update-profit action).
 One way to do this is to multiply the major parts of the key :